An Opiate Overdose Outweighs Even The Worst Opiate Withdrawal

 Tapering Off Using Suboxone

 Naloxone and naltrexone are other types of opioid antagonists.
 They bind to the opioid receptors in the nervous system and block other opioids by filling them.
-Attempts to use an opioid while the antagonists are in the system will result in a rapid and intense onset of withdrawal symptoms which will prevent an individual from abusing the opioids during detox.
+Attempts to use an opioid while the antagonists are in the system will result in a rapid and intense onset of opiate withdrawal symptoms which will prevent an individual from abusing the opioids during detox.

-The Very Real Risks of Opiate Overdose
+Risks of Opiate Overdose

 If you’re still skeptical about detoxing, consider the rising opiate overdose rates in the United States alone.
 Overdose doesn’t just happen to those who are foolish or reckless, either.
 Take this case, for example, of a woman taking a typical dose and almost immediately passing out.
 Many dealers are substituting the powerful opioid Fentanyl in their heroin, and the incidents of overdose have been skyrocketing.
 People who thought they had their addiction under control, taking normal amounts, suddenly overdose after one batch.
 Opiate overdose is now not just a risk, it’s a consequence.